 In our more fledgling days we highlighted quite a few examples of marketing that co-opted feminist messages.
 See our other examples of ads for bras, cleaning products and contraceptives (see here and here), botox (here and here), diamond rings, moisturizer, makeup, cars, cigarettes, and credit cards, Whirlpool, Philip Morris, Virginia Slims (here and here), and the new Disney princesses.
 And none of this is new, see this example of a woman’s magazine marketing to suffragettes in 1910.

-See also our collection of vintage douche ads.Lisa Wade is a professor of sociology at Occidental College.
+See also our collection of vintage douche ads.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.